 Each student develops a program of study that includes a substantial component in each of three areas of concentration: applicable mathematics, numerical analysis and scientific computation, and mathematical modeling for applications in a science or engineering discipline.
 The program must be reviewed and approved by the Graduate Studies Committee.
 Lists of courses in the three concentrations are available from the graduate adviser.

 Master of Science in Computational and Applied Mathematics.
-This program requires completion of either thirty-three semester hours of approved coursework, including a research report, or thirty-six hours of approved coursework without a report.
+This program requires completion of thirty semester hours of approved coursework, including a thesis; thirty-three semester hours of approved coursework, including a report; or thirty-six hours of approved coursework.
 At least twenty-four hours must be chosen from courses in the three concentration areas, with at least six hours from each area.
 These twenty-four hours of approved coursework must be taken on the letter-grade basis.

 Doctor of Philosophy.
 Before admission to candidacy for the degree, each student develops a program of study that draws courses from each of the three areas of concentration; the program must be approved by the Graduate Studies Subcommittee.
 The student must also pass an examination in each area.
 With approval of the Graduate Studies Subcommittee, a student may substitute participating departmental qualifying requirements in one or more areas.
 In addition to meeting the area requirements, the student must prepare a written dissertation proposal.
 Oral presentation of the proposal and an oral examination are required.

 A dissertation is required of every candidate, followed by a final oral examination covering the dissertation and the general field of the dissertation.